Course and syllabus design

-Although courses may vary in size, subject matter, or level, a systematic process will help you plan and structure your course and syllabus to effectively reach desired instructional goals.
-This page provides a wealth of information that will guide you from the initial design phases of your course to polishing and distributing your syllabus.
+Although courses may vary in size, subject matter or level, a systematic process will help you plan and structure your course and syllabus to effectively reach desired instructional goals.
+This page provides information that will guide you from the initial design phases of your course to polishing and distributing your syllabus.

 CTL is here to help!
 If you would like to schedule an individual appointment to talk about course or syllabus design please call 206-543-6588 or send us an email at firstname.lastname@example.org.

 Effective course design begins with understanding who your students are, deciding what you want them to learn; determining how you will measure student learning; and planning activities, assignments and materials that support student learning.
 For all interactions with students plan ahead by ask yourself: